 All of these are popular tourist destinations (if not home!).
-But before you decide to avoid these countries altogether -- or to move to Canada -- it's worth taking a closer look at what a government's travel advisories mean, why they're released and how to evaluate them.
+But before you decide to avoid these countries altogether -- or to move to Canada -- it's worth taking a closer look at what a government's travel warnings mean, why they're released and how to evaluate them.

 Travel advisories are released for a variety of reasons, including terrorism, natural disasters, political unrest, wars, health emergencies and outbreaks of crime.
-Warnings may also cover areas of the world where a government does not have the ability to respond to the problems of citizens traveling there -- for example, if the government doesn't have an embassy in a particular country, or if the functioning of its embassy is threatened by local violence.
+Travel warnings may also cover areas of the world where a government does not have the ability to respond to the problems of citizens traveling there -- for example, if the government doesn't have an embassy in a particular country, or if the functioning of its embassy is threatened by local violence.

 A travel advisory -- no matter how strongly worded -- cannot legally stop you from traveling to a particular place.
 After reading an advisory, it is up to you to decide whether to heed or ignore the advice.
 While your government will try to help you if you run into trouble abroad, you will always be traveling at your own risk.

-Evaluating a Travel Warning
+Evaluating Travel Warnings

 Not all travel warnings are created equal.
 When deciding how seriously to take a particular travel advisory, here are a few questions to ask yourself:

 1. Is the entire country affected?
 In many cases, violence, unrest or natural disasters are confined to a particular region while the rest of the country is still safe and welcoming to tourists.
-For example, in recent years Britain has cautioned visitors against traveling in Gulf Coast states of the U.S. during hurricane season.
+For example, in recent years the U.K. has cautioned visitors against traveling in Gulf Coast states of the U.S. during hurricane season.
 And while Mexico's recent struggles with violence are well publicized, government warnings apply only to select states; many popular tourist destinations such as the Mayan Riviera have remained safe.

-While your safety always comes first, keep in mind that the fallout from an isolated act of violence can affect an entire country's tourist industry -- and have a disproportionate effect on the economy of a developing nation.
+While your well-being always comes first, keep in mind that the fallout from an isolated act of violence can affect an entire country's tourist industry -- and have a disproportionate effect on the economy of a developing nation.

 2. What's the danger?
 For travel advisories dealing with violence or terrorism, pay attention to what kind of attacks are taking place and who the targets are.
 Assaults that specifically pinpoint foreign tourists should raise a bigger red flag than civil unrest among locals.
 If violence generally happens away from primary tourist locations, there may be less risk for visitors.